davetimmins/davetimminsblog/Blog.Web/Views/Shared/posts/ArcGIS-PCL.md

 Due to the project being a portable class library I have split the de/serialization out so that it is specific to each implementation.
 Each gateway needs an ISerializer implementation that will be used when calling resources.
 The test project has ServiceStack.Text and Json.NET [examples](https://github.com/davetimmins/ArcGIS.PCL/blob/master/ArcGIS.Test/ISerializer.cs).

 In addition to being able to used the typed operations above, you can also call any resource and get the data back by requesting a dynamic object as the return type.
 There is an example in the tests that shows this where the return is defined as
-<pre><code>public class AgsObject : ServiceStack.Text.JsonObject, IPortalResponse
+<pre><code class='cs'>public class AgsObject : ServiceStack.Text.JsonObject, IPortalResponse
 {
     [System.Runtime.Serialization.DataMember(Name = "error")]
     public ArcGISError Error { get; set; }